stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

 6. Repeat steps 3-5 for each signature, so that all of the public keys are recovered.
-7. Verify that the sequence of public keys hash to the address, using the address's indicated public key hashing algorithm.
+7. Verify that the sequence of public keys hash to the address, using the address's indicated public key hashing algorithm, and the number of signatures matches **exactly** the required number of signatures.

 For non-sequential hash modes `0x05` and `0x07`:

 5. Repeat step 4 for each signature, so that all of the public keys are recovered.
-6. Verify that the sequence of public keys hash to the address, using the address's indicated public key hashing algorithm.
+6. Verify that the sequence of public keys hash to the address, using the address's indicated public key hashing algorithm, and the number of signatures is **at least** the required number of signatures.

 When verifying a sponsored transaction, the sponsor's signatures are verified first.
 Once verified, the sponsor spending condition is set to the "signing